A Single Index Approach to Integrated Species Distribution Modeling for Fisheries Abundance Data: Numerical study

-Figure \ref{fig:sim1_prediction_metrics} presents comparative boxplots for the prediction metrics, focusing on the second survey (which has missing data for an entire subregion); results for the first survey are presented in Supplementary Material \ref{sec:additional_sims} and present similar conclusions except the differences between the three models are smaller.
-Overall, results show siISDMs produce the best performance across the three scenarios of catch efficiency functions.
-Interestingly, in both Scenarios 2 and 3 the additive field ISDM sometimes performs even worse than the independent species distribution model: this is partly due to the fact the catch efficiency functions in these two scenarios are relatively more complicated (they are not just a location shift), and so the additive field ISDM struggles to attribute catch efficiency differences solely to differences in spatial random effects between the two surveys.
-In Supplementary Material \ref{sec:additional_sims}, we present an additional simulation design where the true data generating process is an additive field ISDM, focusing solely on prediction in this setting.
-Overall, results for this show that while fitting additive field ISDMs unsurprisingly leads to the best performance here, the siISDM performs only slightly worse across a number of metrics and particularly when the differences in spatial random effects between the two surveys were slight.
+In Supplementary Material S3, we present an additional simulation design where the true data generating process is an additive field ISDM, focusing solely on prediction in this setting.
+Overall, results for this show that the siISDM performed only slightly worse than the additive field ISDMs across a number of metrics, and particularly when the differences in spatial random effects between the two surveys were slight.